tokenjournal/site/content/editorial-policy.md

 ###### Motivation
 With the advent of cryptocurrencies decentralized systems are growing in impact and importance, but peer reviewed procedures to evaluate contributions in the field are still lacking.

 The world of decentralization is expanding, both technologically and economically.
-Nearly every aspect of society can be re-engineered and modelled in some decentralized ecosystem, making the possibilities endless.
+Nearly every aspect of society can be re-engineered and modeled in some decentralized ecosystem, making the possibilities endless.

 As it often happens in such cases, tech and ideas are growing much faster than academia and established society structures can cope with.
 The result is that **many proposals are not sufficiently audited, or peer reviewed**.
 This is undesirable because many pieces of tech or ideas that are released, especially in the cryptocurrency environment, will likely be used to manage valuable assets such as money, and assuming that they will work properly "by trust" is not acceptable.
 Here are a couple of examples which illustrate the point: